AlexKirchmeier/AlexK.github.io/resume.md

-# Alex Kirchmeier
+# *Alex Kirchmeier*

 # Summary

-Passionate about humanist and care-oriented GIS, particularly how we may apply creative and innovative approaches to GIS to support the needs of our communities.
+>Passionate about humanist and care-oriented GIS, particularly how we may apply creative and innovative approaches to GIS to support the needs of our communities.
 Familiar with critical GIS theory and have utilized skills in QGIS, ArcGIS, and web programming across various projects.
 Eager to learn and develop new skills.

+Experience with:
+- Community mapping
+- Story maps
+- Creative visualization
+- Exploring GIS epistemologies & ontologies
+- Writing & running scripts
+- Open-source softwares
+- Web mapping
+- Participatory mapping
+- Creative visualization
+- Presenting GIS work

 # Education